webpolis/blackbird/README.md

 Please make sure that you understand the disclaimer above if you want to test Blackbird with real money.
 You can start by testing with a limited amount of money, like $25 per exchange.

-__IMPORTANT: all your BTC accounts on these exchanges have to be empty before starting Blackbird.__
+__IMPORTANT: all your BTC accounts must be empty before starting Blackbird.
+Make sure that you only have USD on your accounts and no BTC.__

 Note that it is never entirely safe to just tell Blackbird to use only $25 per exchange (parameter `CashForTesting`).
 You also need to only have $25 available on each of your trading accounts as well as 0 BTC.
 In this case you are sure than even if a bug with `CashForTesting` exists your maximum loss on an exchange won't be greater than $25 no matter what.

-AGAIN, BEFORE STARTING BLACKBIRD MAKE SURE THAT YOU ARE 100% USD AND 0% BTC ON EACH OF YOUR EXCHANGES.

 #### Credentials

 As of today the exchanges fully implemented are _Bitfinex_, _OKCoin_, _Bitstamp_ and _Gemini_.
 For each of your exchange accounts you need to create API authentication keys.
-This is usually done in the _Settings_ section of your accounts.
+This is usually done in the Settings section of your accounts.

-Then, you need to add your keys in the file _config.json_. __Never__ share this file as it will contain your personal exchange credentials!
+Then, you need to add your API keys in the file _config.json_. __Never__ share this file as it will contain your personal exchange credentials!
 If you don't have an account for one of the exchanges just leave it blank.
 But you need at least two exchanges and as of today one of them has to be Bitfinex.

 #### Strategy parameters